 Our fabrics are chosen for their sustainable benefits, either because of their minimal impact on the environment in production, or their longevity of wear.
 Our three core fabrics: modal, tencel and bamboo are all naturally-derived, biodegradable, and sustainably sourced from regenerative crops that do not use pesticides and can be grown on non-agricultural land.
 The dyes used in our core fabrics are OEKO-TEK 100 Standard certified.
 This means they are free of harmful chemicals which makes them kinder on both your skin, health, and the environment.

-The fashion industry is the second largest polluting industry worldwide, next to oil, because of the immense waste created during the manufacturing of clothing.
 End of roll fabrics, cuttings, and slightly flawed garments are often destined for the landfill.
 We work closely with our sewing studios to ensure all end of roll fabrics are kept, and we re-use them for sampling or production.
 Excess fabric cuttings from production are saved and upcycled into smaller accessories like our leg warmers*, headbands* and hair elastics*.
 And those perfectly imperfect garments?
 We save them for our semi-annual sample sales.

 We're proud members of the only not for profit in Canada dedicated towards changing the way we create and consumer fashion, Fashion Takes Action.